Battle of Karbala: Maqtal literature and legendary accounts

 Maqtal (pl.
 Maqatil) works narrate the story of someone's death.
-Although Maqatil on the deaths of Ali, Uthman and various others have been written, the Maqtal genre has focused mainly on the story of Husayn's death.
+Although Maqatil on various other deaths have been written, the Maqtal genre has focused mainly on Husayn's death, such as Abu Mikhnaf's Maqtal and other Arabic Maqatil.
+Maqtal later entered Persian, Turkish, and Urdu literature, and inspired the development of rawda.

-As well as Abu Mikhnaf's Maqtal, other Arabic Maqatil on Husayn were written.
-Most of these mix history with legend and have elaborate details on Husayn's miraculous birth, which is stated to be on 10 Muharram, coinciding with his date of death.
+Most of the Maqatil mix history with legend and have elaborate details on Husayn's miraculous birth, which is stated to be on 10 Muharram, coinciding with his date of death.
 The universe as well as humanity are described as having been created on the day of Ashura (10 Muharram).
 Ashura is also asserted to have been the day of both Abraham's and Muhammad's birth and of the ascension of Jesus to heaven, and of numerous other events concerning prophets.
 Husayn is claimed to have performed various miracles, including quenching his companions' thirst by putting his thumb in their mouths and satisfying their hunger by bringing down food from the heavens, and to have killed several thousand Umayyad attackers.
 Other accounts claim that when Husayn died, his horse shed tears and killed many Umayyad soldiers; the sky became red and it rained blood; angels, jinns and wild animals wept; that light emanated from Husayn's severed head and that it recited the Qur'an; and that all of his killers met calamitous end.

-Maqtal later entered Persian, Turkish, and Urdu literature, and inspired the development of rawda.